adi3/amzn2-snapd/README.md

     ```
     docker rmi albuild-snap:$version
     ```

 RPM packages will be copied to your current directory.
-Proceed to install the packages as explained above.
+Proceed with installation as explained in the previous section.